SovereignCloudStack/website/_i18n/en/_posts/blog/2023-07-19-airgapped-scs-revisited.md

 Back to the air gap installation.
 We had created a concept by providing a variety of individual services, some of them own developments, to mirror the individual sources like APT packages used within the infrastructure layer.
-After re-evaluating this approach, we now have to note that something difficult to maintain has emerged.
+After re-evaluating this approach, we have to note that something difficult to maintain has emerged.
 We have asked ourselves who will finish the services and who will ensure that they remain in good condition and usable for the next few years.
 In the end, we came to the conclusion that it was not worth the time to continue with the previous concept.